Cubik22/config/README.md

 # config
-My config files for Arch/Artix/Void with Wayland
+My config files for Void Linux with Wayland